Patient InvolvementProject New Generation (PNG+)

 Who is a PNG+?

 PNG+ is a group of young people aged between 15-19 (at the point of becoming a member) that includes those affected by HIV, TB and/or HCV.
-In REACH there are two PNG+ groups.
+In REACH there were two PNG+ groups.

-There will be a minimum of 14 young people involved across these groups.
-They will work together on set tasks, activities and also act as champions for others, giving a voice for their peers affected by HIV, TB and/or HCV.
+There were a minimum of 14 young people involved across these groups.
+They worked together on set tasks, activities and also acted as champions for others, giving a voice to their peers affected by HIV, TB and/or HCV.

 Implementing PNG+ in REACH

 PNG+ is a result of the YTB Project which spent a year developing an interactive, youth-friendly, activity-based training programme with young people living with HIV across four different countries.
 Russia is only the fifth country in the world to have an adopted this model, with the training having been modified for REACH.
 It focuses on a cohort study and the three different health conditions.

 All PNG+ members received training that covered: